Analysis | The USMNT is back. And it might be fun to watch.

 On this cold, windy and rainy night in Swansea, Wales, the U.S. priority was getting the newcomers on the field, resuming stalled work and fostering unity.

 “We enjoyed it.
 We had fun.
 In the past, we didn’t show much flair,” McKennie said.
-“A lot of guys had fun being out there and obviously it would’ve been much better if we won the game, but it’s a good steppingstone.”
+“A lot of guys had fun being out there, and obviously it would’ve been much better if we won the game, but it’s a good steppingstone.”

 Read more on soccer: